-- Please bring any inhalers and medication needed, with you. - Please do not bring any valuables with you, apart from your mobile phone if you wish to. - You can bring a book or magazine with you as you could be in the unit for a while. - Please check with your nurse on arrival for an estimated time for your friend/relative to collect you. - Please bring a dressing gown, slippers and toiletries, and wear loose fitting clothing. - The waiting areas in the Endoscopy Centre are mixed sex facilities.
+- Please bring any inhalers and medication needed with you. - Please do not bring any valuables with you, apart from your mobile phone if you wish to. - If you have an exemption certificate, please bring it with you in case you are prescribed medication. - You can bring a book or magazine as you could be in the unit for a while. - Please check with your nurse on arrival for an estimated time for your friend/relative to collect you. - Please bring a dressing gown, slippers and toiletries, and wear loose fitting clothing. - The waiting areas in the Endoscopy Centre are mixed sex facilities.
 However, where patients wait for the procedure, same sex facilities are provided to maintain your privacy and dignity.